 Frequent adverse events included muscle spasms, alopecia, dysgeusia, fatigue, nausea decreased weight, decreased appetite, myalgia, pain, and vomiting.

 Four patients in the 800-mg cohort died during the study: two from cardiac death and two from metastatic disease progression.

 Cisplatin, alone or in combination with other drugs, is the most commonly reported chemotherapy agent and, in case reports or very small case series, demonstrates occasional tumor responses.[38,39] Other agents have been reported but have low-associated response rates, including cyclophosphamide, vinblastine, 5-FU, methotrexate, and doxorubicin.

 Because there is no curative therapy, clinical trials are appropriate.

 Information about ongoing clinical trials is available from the NCI website.

 Current Clinical Trials

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with basal cell carcinoma of the skin.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with basal cell carcinoma of the skin.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Localized squamous cell carcinoma (SCC) of the skin is a highly curable disease.
 There are a variety of treatment approaches to localized SCC, including excision, radiation therapy, cryosurgery, and electrodesiccation and curettage.
 Mohs micrographic surgery is a form of tumor excision that involves progressive radial sectioning and real-time examination of the resection margins until adequate uninvolved margins have been achieved, avoiding wider margins than needed.